 Struggling with medical bills?
-A medical debt settlement letter can slash what you owe—sometimes by half—without wrecking your budget.
-For example, Sarah, a single mom from Ohio, settled a $5,000 hospital bill for $2,000 using this approach.
+A medical debt settlement letter may help reduce what you owe—results vary by provider and account.
+For example, a $5,000 hospital bill might be settled for $2,000.
 In this guide, you’ll learn the essentials, see what works, and use our free generator to create your letter in minutes.
-Ready to take control?
-Let’s dive in.
+For the broader strategy behind negotiating and paying down balances, see our debt management plan.

 - Key Takeaways for Settling Medical Debt